There are approximately 2,500 homeless children living in San Francisco according to the Homeless Education Council.

 COS was founded in 1995 by Lois Pavlow and Summer Tompkins Walker in an effort to make a difference in the lives of homeless children, whose needs are often unseen by society.
 Since then, COS has grown considerably with consistent year-over-year private donor support, significant corporate support and a robust, actively engaged Board of Directors.

 Thousands of the City’s children have been served by COS since inception in 1995.

-- Over 40 children participate in weekly cooking classes along with family members.
+Over 50 children participate in Y.U.M.
+Chef cooking classes along with family members annually.

-- Over 30 children participate in weekly music lessons.
+Over 50 children participate in the Blue Bear music program annually.